 - Software Engineer Level VI (E8)

-According to a former engineering manager for Facebook Photos and Videos, the salary level for engineers starts at E3.
+According to a former engineering manager for Facebook Photos and Videos, the Facebook salary level for engineers starts at E3.
 There is also a separate hierarchy for managerial positions.

 Most software engineers work at lower levels of the hierarchy.
 This is because jobs at the top are rarer and require a more specialized set of skills.
-Typically, you’ll need extensive industry experience – either at Facebook or another tech company – to command a position that is higher up on the Facebook salary band structure.
+Typically, you’ll need extensive industry experience, either at Facebook or another tech company, to command a position that is higher up on the Facebook salary levels structure.

 Facebook Software Engineer Salary: How Much Do Meta Software Engineers Earn?

-Your salary and compensation package as a Facebook software developer will depend on your experience and assigned level.
-Those who start at the entry-level will command an E3 salary, while more senior engineers will be assigned higher levels.
+Your Facebook software engineer salary and compensation package will depend on your experience and assigned level.
+Those who start at the entry-level will command an E3 salary, while more senior engineers will be assigned higher Facebook salary levels.
 As you are promoted, you’ll work your way through these levels.

 Facebook compensates its employees fairly, to say the least.
 Even jobs at lower positions within the company offer excellent salaries that are comparable to those at companies like Microsoft.
-At the higher levels, you’ll be entitled to even more compensation.
+At the higher levels, you’ll be entitled to an ever higher Facebook software engineer salary.
 Here are the average yearly salaries you can expect to earn at Facebook, ranked by level:

 |Level Name||Total||Base||Bonus||Stock (/yr)|

-This data demonstrates that all Facebook salary levels offer promising compensation packages.
+This data demonstrates that all Facebook software engineer salary levels offer promising compensation packages.
 It’s worth noting these salaries only reflect software engineer positions.
 Managers and members of other departments have their own compensation levels.

-In this table, “base” refers to the standard salary offered to Facebook software engineers.
+In this table, “base” refers to the standard Facebook software engineer salary.
 Bonuses are given to engineers based on their contributions to the business, so their size can vary.
-You’ll also earn stock options while working at Facebook.
+You’ll also earn stock options while working at Facebook that enhance your baseline salary.